maxfromit/blog/README.md

 # Mini Blog Platform

-A modern, minimal blog platform built with Hasura, Nhost, PostgreSQL, FastAPI, and serverless functions.
-Designed for robust user role management, secure CRUD operations, and asynchronous payment processing.
+A modern, minimal blog platform backend with Hasura, Nhost, PostgreSQL, FastAPI, serverless functions, and Stripe-mock.
+Demonstrates robust user role management, secure CRUD for posts/keywords, asynchronous payment processing, and automated tests.
+No frontend included—this is a backend technical showcase and foundation.

 ## Features